brunobrasilweb/allyzio/README.md

 # allyzio README

-Allyzio is your programming best friend, it will help you write better code using best programming practices, design patterns and using SOLID.
+Allyzio is your best programming friend, it will help you write better code using best programming practices, design patterns, using SOLID.
+It helps you develop faster and with clean code.

 ## Features